BhupeshSahu/ImageMapAndroid/README.md

 Its an extension to what he has created github project [socratica-android](https://github.com/aectann/socratica-android)

-Add following gradle depency to
+Add following gradle dependency to your project's `build.gradle`
 ```
 implementation 'com.github.BhupeshSahu.ImageMapAndroid:imagemap:v1.1'
 ```